Posted on January 24, 2108 by Jenn Zatopek

 It would seem that I am depressed.
 There, I said it.
 No one has died.
 No one has freaked out.
 Not me at the very least and I’m certain not you either.
 We have all been down and out at one time or another.
 I believe Prince was right when he announced “Dearly beloved, we are gathered together for this thing called life.”
 Life is part joy and struggle, trauma and freedom.
 I wish it were not that way but it is.

-This is not a theoretical post but a real, hands down, dirty, bloody post about the struggles of living a real life in the midst of episodes of despair.
-I struggle with bouts of depression with a fair helping of agoraphobia for good measure.
+This is not a theoretical post but a real, hands down, dirty, bloody post about the struggles of living a real life in the midst of episodes of depression.
+I struggle with bouts of gloomy sadness with a fair helping of agoraphobia for good measure.
 (Agoraphobia means “fear of the marketplace” and usually involves me being irrationally terrified to leave the house.
 I’m fully aware that nothing bad will happen, but my feelings haven’t figured that out yet.
 The urge to hide today is strong.)

 Is this post naval gazing?
 Is it me just going on about how difficult life is sometimes?
 I am tempted to say it is, but I think this post gets to a more difficult question which is this: where do the helpers go when they are exhausted and reached their limits of providing services?
 Is it okay for a helper to admit exhaustion and fatigue?